ronil1508/SOC-2022_QML/README.md

 Any classical circuit can be replaced by an equivalent circuit containing only reversible elements, by making use of a reversible gate known as the Toffoli gate.
 The Toffoli gate has three input bits and three output bits.

 <img src="https://user-images.githubusercontent.com/95964330/167313676-adf4aafe-49c2-43c3-a2e3-36e4832b5646.png" width=40% height=40%>

+Two of the bits are control bits that are unaffected by the action of the Toffoli gate.
+The third bit is a target bit that is flipped if both control bits are set to 1, and otherwise is left alone.
+Any classical circuit can be simulated using a Toffoli gate.

+_Quantum parallelism_ is a fundamental feature of many quantum algorithms.
+Heuristically, and at the risk of over-simplifying, quantum parallelism allows quantum computers to evaluate a function f(x) for many different values of x simultaneously